rob31415/cryptBoot/readme.txt

 ______________________________________
 BOOT PROCESS

-EFI-software on mainboard --1--> efi executable on EFI partition (has grub baked in) --2--> initrd --3--> debian
+EFI-software on mainboard --1--> efi executable on EFI partition (has grub baked in) --2--> grub --3--> initrd/kernel on encrypted partition

-you'll have to enter pass twice, in step 2 and step 3.
+you'll have to enter pass after step 2 so grub can access encrypted partition. when grub passes ctrl to kernel, encrypted device is being unmounted. so, after step 3 a keyfile will be used by the initrd to access encrypted partition.
-TODO: get rid of entering it in step 3.

 ______________________________________